 It’s no secret that I am a massive history geek.
 Local history is definitely one of the things I am most passionate about.
 I have traced my family tree back to the 1700’s and am constantly trying to discover how and where my relatives lived.
 We’ve Visited Salford Museum several times before and Lark Hill Place has always been my favourite part.

 Lark Hill Place is a Victorian Street which is made up of reclaimed original shopfronts, and there’s lots to see and explore.
 The street is set at dusk… It’s starting to get dark, and the gas lamps are on.
 You can peek through the windows and see what Salford life was like during the Victorian era.
 If you time your visit right, you may even get to go inside the Sweet Shop!
 Alternatively, you may get to play with some of the toys from the toy shop.
 Visitors can get dressed up in traditional Victorian costumes as well.

-When I heard Lark Hill Place had been updated to reflect 1918 to commemorate 100 years since the end of WW1, I knew we had to visit.
+When I heard Lark Hill Place had been updated to reflect 1918, I knew we had to visit.
+This was, of course done to commemorate 100 years since the end of WW1.
 Syd and I met up with her friends: T, L and A and their dad and set off to explore.

 The first change I noticed in Lark Hill Place was the clothes available for visitors to dress up in.
-The hats had changed and there were Votes for Women sashes as well – A fabulous nod to Salford’s own Emmeline Pankhurst – the person we have to thank for Women having a vote!
+The hats had changed and there were Votes for Women sashes as well!
+A fabulous nod to Salford’s own Emmeline Pankhurst.
+She’s the person we have to thank for Women having a vote!
 Look how cute the kids were in their 1918 costumes!